Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 GenAI is still creating something new every time based on your prompt, and it helps with the productivity formula I showed earlier for both.

-The improvements in things like code quality though come from the second bucket: Content Synthesis.
+The improvements in things like code quality, though, come from the second bucket: Content Synthesis.
 If it takes less time for me to ask an AI tool how to best implement something, or what the summary of what I'm looking at does, it can make me a better ___ faster.
 GitHub Copilot can help me become a better developer faster, for example, by speeding up the synthesis of new information, leading me to write better code.

 But even when synthesizing content I should be vetting.
 I may not need to if it's low impact (e.g. Copilot explains to me how to initialize a VueJS project using the Vue CLI).
 But when it could be higher impact I may need to do it.
 For example, if ChatGPT is summarizing a report, I can read the summary provided, but still refer back to and skim portions of the document to make sure it's not missing anything.